BUCK-LCO-NCI/DivProt/README.md

 >3. "+"
 >4. !"#$%'(*++++*'%$"!!!!"##$&'+----,,+++*))&#!!!!!!!#'(+-..--+(%$##$$##"!

-You want to run this script on all of the files in the directory (all individual sequences from your input,as Porter5 only takes on at a time)
+You want to run this script on all of the files in the directory (all individual sequences from your input, as Porter5 only takes one at a time)

 So in the terminal, run:
 ```
 for f in *.ssX; do python3 pre_processing.py $f ../original_fasta.fasta; done